henderjon/errloc/README.md

 # errmsg

-a simple way of creating errors with locations
+A simple way of creating errors with locations.

+The new `Unwrap` interface is cool and all, but I've always found file:line messages to be helpful in debugging.